ignacioramooos/foroagora/PROJECT_OVERVIEW.md

 - Supabase-backed persistence and role-based access controls.
 - Supabase Edge Functions for stock quote/history data used in the portfolio simulator.

 Current state is strong for live demo and core operations.
-Several modules are already production-oriented, while a few areas remain intentionally lightweight (for example, some progress logic and selected dashboard widgets).
+Several modules are already production-oriented, while a few areas remain intentionally lightweight (for example, 일부 progress logic and selected dashboard widgets).

 ## 2. Product Purpose and Positioning